Wei-Jiahao/wei-jiahao.github.io/_pages/about.md

 {% include base_path %}

 Hello👋!
-My name is Longqian Huang, an enthusiast in advancing cutting-edge optical technologies for brain science.
+My name is Jiahao Wei, an enthusiast in advancing cutting-edge optical technologies for lensless microscopy.

 Previously, I got my bachelor's degree in Optical Engineering from Zhejiang University in 2022, with an honors degree from Chu Kochen Honors College.
 During my undergraduate, I was fortunate to work closely with Prof. Xiang Hao and Prof. Xu Liu on several research projects regarding computational imaging.
 I received 'Top 10 Academic Achievements in Zhejiang University Students' in 2022.